What to expect when visiting Longshaw

 The Book Den

 Just off our Woodcroft car park you will find our cosy Book Den where you can discover a new read that helps look after Longshaw for nature and for people.
-The book shop is open every day from 10am - 2pm for a shelf full of new stories, recipes and history.
-Book donations are very welcome, so if you have any books gathering dust please send them our way!
+The book shop is open every day from 10am until 2pm for a shelf full of new stories, recipes and history.

 Mobile phone signal